-Other Local Government Level Source(s) of Funds.

-Specify: (a) the source of funds; (b) the local government entity or agency receiving funds; and, (c) the mechanism that is used to transfer the funds to the state Medicaid agency or fiscal agent, such as an Intergovernmental Transfer (IGT), including any matching arrangement, and/or, indicate if funds are directly expended by local government agencies as CPEs, as specified in Item I-2-c:

-I-4: Non-Federal Matching Funds (3 of 3)

-c.
-Information Concerning Certain Sources of Funds.
-Indicate whether any of the funds listed in Items I-4-a or I-4-b that make up the non-federal share of computable waiver costs come from the following sources: (a) health care-related taxes or fees; (b) provider-related donations; and/or, (c) federal funds.
-Select one:

-None of the specified sources of funds contribute to the non-federal share of computable waiver costs

-The following source(s) are used Check each that applies:

-Health care-related taxes or fees Provider-related donations Federal funds a.
-Services Furnished in Residential Settings.
-Select one:

-For each source of funds indicated above, describe the source of the funds in detail:

-I-5: Exclusion of Medicaid Payment for Room and Board

-No services under this waiver are furnished in residential settings other than the private residence of the individual.

-As specified in Appendix C, the state furnishes waiver services in residential settings other than the personal home of the individual.

-b.
-Method for Excluding the Cost of Room and Board Furnished in Residential Settings.
-The following describes the methodology that the state uses to exclude Medicaid payment for room and board in residential settings: Do not complete this item.
+Oth ner Local Government Level Source(s) of Funds. med Inte ecify: (a) the source of funds; (b) the local government entity or agency receiving funds; and, (c) the chanism that is used to transfer the funds to the state Medicaid agency or fiscal agent, such as an ergovernmental Transfer (IGT), including any matching arrangement, and/or, indicate if funds are directly ended by local government agencies as CPEs, as specified in Item I-2-c: Appendix I: Fin nancial Accountability I-4: N Non-Federal Matching Funds (3 of 3) make up the r Concerning Certain Sources of Funds.
+Indicate whether any of the funds listed in Items I-4-a or I-4-b that non-federal share of computable waiver costs come from the following sources: (a) health care-related taxes rovider-related donations; and/or, (c) federal funds.
+Select one: None of the specified sources of funds contribute to the non-federal share of computable waiver costs • owing source(s) are used ach that applies: alth care-related taxes or fees Pro wider-related donations Fed deral funds For each h source of funds indicated above, describe the source of the funds in detail: Appendix I: Fin nancial Accountability I-5: I Exclusion of Medicaid Payment for Room and Board a.
+Services Fur nished in Residential Settings.
+Select one: No servio individu ces under this waiver are furnished in residential settings other than the private residence of the al. of the in fied in Appendix C, the state furnishes waiver services in residential settings other than the personal home dividual. • Excluding the Cost of Room and Board Furnished in Residential Settings.
+The following describes the that the state uses to exclude Medicaid payment for room and board in residential settings: Do not comp lete this item.
+Appendix I: Fin nancial Accountability